#1 of 18 Places to Visit in Jodhpur

 #10 of 18 Places to Visit in Jodhpur

 At a distance of 52 km from Jodhpur, Sardar Samand Lake is an artificial lake situated on Jodhpur - Pali road in Rajasthan.
-It is a bird watchers paradise with different varieties of migratory birds.
+It is one of the major picnic places to visit as part of Jodhpur trip.

-This artificial lake as well as the route to the lake is a virtual treat to the nature lovers and photographers.
-The lake attracts several migratory and local birds such as the yellow-legged green pigeon, Himalayan griffon and Dalmatian pelican, making it a bird watcher's paradise.
-On the way to the lake, there is a wildlife area, where one can spot animals like Blackbuck, Neelgai and Chinkara.
+This artificial lake as well as the route to the lake is a virtual treat to nature lovers and photographers.
+The lake attracts several migratory and local birds such as the yellow-legged green pigeon, Himalayan griffon, and Dalmatian pelican, making it a bird watcher's paradise.
+On the way to the lake, there is a wildlife area, where one can spot animals like Blackbuck, Neelgai, and Chinkara.

-The summer palace of Maharaja Umaid Singh, Sardar Samand Palace stands on a hill overlooking the Sardar Samand Lake.
-The palace is a magnificent Art Deco hunting lodge which was built in 1933.
-It remains the Royal Family's favorite retreat and houses a vast collection of African trophies and original water-colors by Snaffles.
-The walls of the palace were elaborately carved with vibrantly .....
+The summer palace of Maharaja Umaid Singh, Sardar Samand Palace stands on a hill overlooking the Sardar Samand Lake, among the best places to visit near Jodhpur.
+The palace is a magnificent Art Deco hunting lodge that was built in 1933.
+It remains the Royal Family's .....

 #11 of 18 Places to Visit in Jodhpur

 At a distance of 61 km from Jodhpur and 173 km from Bikaner, Osian is an ancient town located in the Jodhpur district of Rajasthan in India.
 It is an oasis in the Thar Desert, and has been known as the 'Khajuraho of Rajasthan' for its temples.
 This is one of the popular pilgrimage sites in Rajasthan and also one of the top places to visit as part of Jodhpur tour.